Former site of venue:

 Prior venue at the same address, The Action House:

-As located at 50 Austin Boulevard in Island Park, New York, South Beach Water Club has previously been the site of The Action House, The Shell House and other venues featuring live music.
+As located at 50 Broadway (sometimes listed as 50 Austin Boulevard) in Island Park, New York, South Beach Water Club has previously been the site of The Action House, The Shell House and other venues featuring live music.

 Among the notable artists who performed at this short-lived concert venue were the Dropkick Murphys, The Beach Boys, America, The Distillers, The Bouncing Souls, Less Than Jake, New Found Glory, The Dwarves, Catch 22, and Mustard Plug.